computablefacts/nona/README.md

 ### StringIterator

 A [StringIterator](src/com/computablefacts/nona/helpers/StringIterator.java)
 facilitates iterating over the characters in a string.
+Furthermore, this class contains many functions to find a character category : punctuation marks, arrows, hyphens, apostrophes, bullets, quotation marks, etc.

 ```java
 // Split a string on white-space characters